 Settling your baby enough to pose them and take photographs may take time.
 A good 50% of the session will involve feeding, soothing and settling your baby.
 It will all depend on your baby’s mood and willingness to sleep.
 Unfortunately, this isn’t something that can be predicted so since your baby will pick up on any frustration in the room, please don’t worry about it.
 It’s super important that everyone in the room remains calm and relaxed.
 And if sleep doesn’t happen at all then providing they are settled we can photograph them in some poses suitable for an awake baby instead.

 Some babies are extra fussy and sensitive to touch, these babies will always be harder to photograph but not impossible.
 Please don’t worry if your baby isn’t cooperating.
 I have picked up several tips over the years that will help to settle even the most unsettled baby.
 The session is entirely baby led, we will go with what your baby is most comfortable with, occasionally this might mean that some poses will be missed out and replaced with poses your baby is happier and more comfortable with.

 Please don’t panic if your baby decides to use my props, blankets or me as their own personal potty.
 As you can imagine, this is something that happens at nearly every session so I expect it.
 Please don’t be embarrassed.
 All props and blankets are washed after each session anyway.

 I want you to spend this time feeling comfortable and at home.
 I am privileged to be able to document this incredible time in your lives and really look forward to getting to know you and your brand new baby!

-Once I have received your contract back, you will be booked in for your Ordering appointment.
+Once I have received your questionnaire back, you will be booked in for your Ordering appointment.
 This is when you will see the photographs taken at the session and place orders for any products you would like.
 More information about the ordering appointment is available here.
-Products and package start from £99 - The full product guide is available on request.

 If you have any questions at any time, then please don’t hesitate to get in touch with me.